neo-ngd/reference/Becoming_Core_Dev/How-to-Become-A-NEO-Core-Developer-V2.1.md

 ### Projects to Contribute

-You can become a core developer by contributing to one or more of the following core project repositaries on GitHub.
+You can become a core developer by contributing to one or more of the following core project repositories on GitHub.
 To contribute, please fork, fix, commit and send a Pull Request for the maintainers to review and merge into the main code base.
 Before sending a Pull Request, please consult the [**Contribution Guideline**](https://github.com/neo-project/neo#how-to-contribute) found on the NEO core project.

 - NEO's core project, VM, compilers, nodes and development packs.
   - [neo](https://github.com/neo-project/neo)